 If you’ve got the cash to spend, however, Hulu + Live TV offers a variety of add-ons that might grab your attention: premium networks such as HBO and Cinemax, which will cost you an additional $14.99 and $9.99 respectively, an entertainment channel package which includes the Cooking Channel and so on.

-What can you watch on Hulu?
+What can you watch?
 A closer look at on-demand content

 The live action show catalog doesn’t fall far behind.
 Comedies like Brooklyn Nine-Nine, Parks and Recreation, and The Office (UK) will keep a smile on your face, while your thirst for mystery and thrills can be quenched by classics like Twin Peaks and The X-Files.